TechOpenSolve/.github/profile/CONTRIBUTING.md

 ### 2. Open a Discussion

-If you don't find an existing issue that addresses a particular challenge, open a discussion to suggest it.
+If you don't find an existing issue that addresses a particular challenge, open a [Discussion of type Idea](https://github.com/orgs/TechOpenSolve/discussions) to suggest it.
 Engage with the community to gather feedback and refine the scope of the issue.

 ### 3. Document the Issue